nazar-art/flight-parser/README.md

 You need to have `Java 8` installed on your workstation for launching the application.

 If you want to use your IDE you need to add support of Lombok to it.
-For IntelliJ Idea -> install `Lombok plugin` and activate `Enable annotation processing` in project Settings after importing.
+For IntelliJ Idea -> install `Lombok plugin` -> activate `Enable annotation processing` in Project Settings after importing.

 #### For launching application, you have few options: